 A net of enterprise IoT sensors can detect performance or quality degradation earlier and much more precisely than human supervisors, saving significant sums in warranty costs and spoilage.
 The technology can also prolong the equipment lifespan by closely monitoring its state, drawing up optimized maintenance schedules, and predicting a failure before it disrupts production workflows.

-Manufacturers have already recognized the technology’s value: Statista predicts that by 2020 the vertical will collectively spend up to $40 billion on IoT.
+Factories have already recognized the technology’s value: Statista predicts that by 2020 the vertical will collectively spend up to $40 billion on IoT applications in manufacturing.
 It doesn’t show what share will be spent on quality assurance technologies specifically, but one can safely assume it would not be the smallest.

 Harley-Davidson is a renowned motorcycle producer from the USA and one of the most successful IoT adopters among manufacturers of this class.